 Who is Dareen Tatour?

 A few preliminary details about Tatour herself are in order: Dareen Tatour is a poet and photographer born in 1982 in Reineh, near Nazareth.
 She studied engineering, programming, media and cinematic production.
 Her poetry collection, The Other Invasion, was published in 2010.
 Three years of legal proceedings followed her publication of “Resist, my people!
 Resist them!”
 She was arrested in August 2018, and she wrote a book during her incarceration, entitled My Dangerous Poem: Memoirs of a Poet Held in the Jails of the Occupation, recounting her sufferings in the prison system.
+She was little known in literary circles before this, but this event prompted me to study the secret of her poetry’s power and how it led a relatively unknown poet to prison.

 The legal problem with the poem

 It is impossible to understand the problem the poem presents without examining the judicial ruling itself and the state’s accusations addressed within it.
-Reading the judgement leads one to conclude that the state’s complaint lies in power ascribed to the poem on two levels: the visual dimensions of the poem, and the mass popular appeal of its content being available on social media.
+Reading the judgement leads one to conclude that the state’s complaint lies in power ascribed to the poem on two levels: first, the typology of the poem as e-lit; and second, the poem’s grass-roots nature.

-With regard to the video dimensions of the poem, the text includes the following:
+The typology of the poem

+The text of the poem reads as follows:

 I will not accept a peaceful solution